Ubudu/uBeacon-uart-lib/node/README.md

 ## Introduction

-The following files provide a node.js library allowing to communicate with [uBeacon v2.0](http://ubudu.com/) devices over USB-UART cable provided with the devices.
+The following files provide a node.js library, allowing to communicate with [uBeacon v2.0](http://ubudu.com/) devices over USB-UART cable, provided with the devices.

-The communication allows to adjust various settings of the device as well as sending and receiving messages over mesh supported from the 2.0 version.
+The communication allows to adjust various settings of the device, as well as sending and receiving messages, over mesh supported from the 2.0 version.

 ## Installation